Translation disclaimer (Translation disclaimer)

 Find out what happens if someone dies and it appears that no suitable arrangements have been made.

-We have a responsibility to make sure that a person receives a proper burial or cremation (Section 46 of the 1984 Public Health Act).
+We are responsible to make sure that a person receives a proper burial or cremation.
+This is under Section 46 of the 1984 Public Health Act.

 When this will happen

-Calderdale Council normally acts on instructions from the local Coroner's Office.
+We normally act on instructions from the local Coroner's Office.

-This happens when they do not think that there are any relatives willing or able to make the funeral arrangements.
+In some cases, the manager will tell us when a death has happened.
+This happens when they do not think there are any relatives willing or able to make the funeral arrangements.

 What happens next